SumoLogic/sumologic-documentation/docs/cse/rules/cse-rules-syntax.md

 ### hasThreatMatch

-The `hasThreatMatch` Cloud SIEM rules function searches incoming Records in Cloud SIEM for matches to [threat intelligence indicators](/docs/security/threat-intelligence/threat-indicators-in-cloud-siem/#hasthreatmatch-cloud-siem-rules-language-function).
+The `hasThreatMatch` Cloud SIEM rules function searches incoming records in Cloud SIEM for matches to [threat intelligence indicators](/docs/security/threat-intelligence/threat-indicators-in-cloud-siem/#hasthreatmatch-cloud-siem-rules-language-function).
 It can also match values in [Custom threat intelligence sources in Cloud SIEM](/docs/cse/administration/create-custom-threat-intel-source/).

 **Syntax**

 `hasThreatMatch([<fields>], <filters>, <indicators>)`

 Parameters:
-* `<fields>` is a list of comma separated Entity field names.
+* `<fields>` is a list of comma separated entity field names.
 At least one field name is required.
 * `<filters>` is a logical expression using indicator attributes.
 (Allowed are parentheses `()`; `OR` and `AND` boolean operators; and comparison operators `=`, `<`, `>`, `=<`, `=>`, `!=`.)
 * `<indicators>` is an optional case insensitive option that describes how indicators should be matched with regard to their validity.
 Accepted values are:
    * `active_indicators`.
 Match active indicators only (default).